4 minute read

 Software - Core

-/dev: Contains device files that represent hardware devices (e.g., disks, printers, keyboards, etc.).
+4. /dev: Holds device files, which are special files that represent hardware devices and peripherals (e.g., disks, printers, keyboards, etc.).
+Examples include /dev/sda (a hard drive) and /dev/tty (terminals).

 Software Hardware Attached